Blooms Of Bon Accord

 Dance Instruction Videos

-Bon Accord, is also the motto of the city of Aberdeen and is French literally for "Good Agreement".
+Bon Accord is the motto of the city of Aberdeen and is often used as another of the many nicknames for the city; it means "Good Agreement" in French.

 Legend tells that its use dates from the 14th century password used by Robert the Bruce during the Wars of Scottish Independence, when he and his men laid siege to Aberdeen Castle before destroying it in 1308 and massacring the English Garrison, retaking Aberdeen for the townspeople.